thomasdesr/go-shorten/README.md

 ### Why?

 By itself, a shared URL shortening service is stupid useful.
 Want to visit a thing?
-Type "go/thing" into your browser and hit enter.
+Type `go/thing` into your browser and hit enter.

 It is honestly little things like this make everyone's life far easier.

 ### How do people use this?

-Where I work we generally follow a pattern of `go/$thing` should take you to whatever $thing is.
+Where I work we generally follow a pattern of `go/$thing` should take you to whatever `$thing` is.
 Here are a few examples:
 * Jira is at `go/jira`
 * Github is at `go/gh`, `go/github`, `go/g`, etc
 * Our monitoring dashboards are at `go/graphs`, `go/dashboards`, etc